Irving Trust: History

-In 1929, Irving was New York's fourth ranked financial institution, and fifth in the United States.
+In 1929, Irving was New York's fourth ranked financial institution, and fifth in the US.

-Irving Trust was an official sponsor of the 1980 Winter Olympic Games in Lake Placid, New York.
+The Irving Trust was an official sponsor of the 1980 Winter Olympic Games in Lake Placid, New York.

 In 1983, the Irving Trust had 13 branches in New York and was primarily a wholesale bank working with mid- and large-sized corporations and banks.
 It also had offices around the world, allowing for their claim that the sun never set on the Irving.

 In 1986, Natasha Kagalovsky (née Gurfinkel) became an employee as head of the department handling accounts with the Soviet Union and Eastern Europe.

 Merged into Bank of New York

 On October 7, 1988, the Irving Trust board signed an agreement to merge with Bank of New York ending a yearlong battle as Bank of New York engineered a hostile takeover.
-At the time of the merger the combined banks became the United States' 12th largest bank with asset of $42 billion.
-During that year Irving had been trying to participate in a friendly merger with Banca Commerciale Italiana.
+At the time of the merger, the combined banks became the United States' 12th largest bank with asset of $42 billion.
+During that year, Irving had been trying to participate in a friendly merger with Banca Commerciale Italiana.